keirthana/anbox-cloud-docs/ref/ams-configuration.tmpl.md

 *since 1.20.2*

-The WebRTC ICE logging is disabled by default.
-To enable support for extended ICE logging to allow debugging connection attempts, add the feature flag `webrtc.enable_ice_logging` upon application creation.
+For debugging purposes, Anbox Cloud can log ICE candidates from the server and client inside the system log of an instance.
+This is disabled by default and needs to be explicitly turned on with the feature flag `webrtc.enable_ice_logging`.

 Once set, this feature flag will be considered by all newly launched instances.